Eric Brown asks: Are you ready for more touch screens in the enterprise?

 While there’s a place for touch screens, the current crop of devices is unlikely to be a mainstream replacement for keyboards and mice – at least on the desktop.

 Apart from anything else, most important business applications need a keyboard.
 Constantly moving hands from typewriter keyboards to a screen is likely to slow work down to the point where it becomes disruptive.
-And I’ve a feeling touch is an ergonomic or occupational health problem just waiting to happen.
+And I’ve a feeling it’s an ergonomic or occupational health problem just waiting to happen.
 It’ll mean new forms of strain on people’s arms and wrists.